knowsys/Course-Knowledge-Graphs/README.md

 sudo apt install git-lfs
 ```
 Once `git-lfs` has been installed, it is necessary to activate it in your local repository (`git lfs install`).

+### Changelog

+2019.10.30
+* Links to data directories have been updated.
+Exercise Sheets have been updated accordingly.